Emotional moment Israeli hostages reunited with families after 737 days in captivity

 Hamas had given captives their phones to make calls before their release, ending more than two miserable years held in the beleaguered Gaza Strip.

-“Seeing my child after two years - everything is fine,” she said.
+“Seeing my child after two years – everything is fine,” she told The Guardian.
 “Thank you to the soldiers, thank you to everyone.”

 “We were in the compound, and suddenly I had a conversation.
 Suddenly I saw Bar.